Q: Who is eligible to pay online and renew their passport by?

 Q: How long will it take to receive my passport in the mail?

 A: You should receive your passport by mail/courier within 2-4 weeks, the Department’s current processing time for routine service.
 If you have a need for immediate international travel, we may be able to issue you a limited validity emergency passport that will be valid for one year.
-Please make an appointment and come to the Embassy or nearest consulate in person (link to appointment page).
+Please refer to this webpage to make an appointment and come to the Embassy or nearest consulate in person.
 We are unable to process requests for expedited service through the pilot online payment process via Pay.gov.

 Q: How do I check the status of my DS-82 application?